ArmanDuha8/ArmanDuha8.github.io/_publications/ML.md

 using SISSO outperform traditional approaches like that used in Konobeyev et al. in terms of accuracy and generalizability, leveraging fundamental material properties.
-These results provide a valuable tool for estimating Ed in monoatomic materials, reducing the reliance on complex experiments and simulations.<br>
+These results provide a valuable tool for estimating
+$E_d$ in monoatomic materials, reducing the reliance on complex experiments and simulations.<br>

 For polyatomic materials, while the SISSO models